coreos/docs/quickstart/index.md

 Fleet has many more features that you can explore in the guides below.

 #### More Detailed Information
-<a class="btn btn-primary" href="{{ site.url }}/docs/launching-containers/launching/launching-containers-fleet/" data-category="More Information" data-event="Docs: Launching Containers Fleet">View Complete Guide</a>
+<a class="btn btn-primary" href="{{ site.baseurl }}/docs/launching-containers/launching/launching-containers-fleet/" data-category="More Information" data-event="Docs: Launching Containers Fleet">View Complete Guide</a>
-<a class="btn btn-default" href="{{ site.url }}/docs/launching-containers/launching/getting-started-with-systemd/" data-category="More Information" data-event="Docs: Getting Started with systemd">View Getting Started with systemd Guide</a>
+<a class="btn btn-default" href="{{ site.baseurl }}/docs/launching-containers/launching/getting-started-with-systemd/" data-category="More Information" data-event="Docs: Getting Started with systemd">View Getting Started with systemd Guide</a>